The Mindset of Change Leaders

 Transformation creates the future

 Bringing your preferred future to life requires transformation – revisiting your purpose, the beliefs that drive your decisions, and the impacts of your products and services.
-It is important to acknowledge the past, complete it and let it go.
+It is important to acknowledge the past, complete it, and let it go.
 Create and move to the new.

 Leading change is different from change management

 Change management is a well-thought-out set of approaches and tools that support change, often at a project level.
-It happens in parallel to the project to make sure the business solution is implemented and that people adopt the new behaviour’s associated with it.
-It focuses on understanding the difference between the current state and future state, creating communication and training plans, identifying early adopters and resisters and paving the way for the business outcome to be reached.
+It happens in parallel to the project to make sure the business solution is implemented and that people adopt the new behaviours associated with it.
+It focuses on understanding the difference between the current state and future state, creating communication and training plans, identifying early adopters and resisters, and paving the way for the business outcome to be reached.
 The change management toolkit is a very important one that should be part of projects that introduce change — but it’s not enough.

 Leading change is something very different.
 Fundamentally, it’s about creating and communicating a vision for change not directly tied to a project or initiative.
 It’s about making change part of your culture’s DNA.
-Where it really rocks is when the organisation is consciously and intentionally defining and building the culture it desires and recognises that change leadership and management is a critical element.
+Where it really rocks is when the organisation is consciously and intentionally defining and building the culture it desires and it recognises that change leadership and management is a critical element.

 It is transformational, envisioning and driving the business solution, not simply implementing it.